 - Lacks durability.
 Hot yoga and regular use will wear it down fast

 Jade makes excellent yoga mats.
-Their travel mat scores really high in comfort, durability, and grip… however it is too heavy for my taste (3.5lbs).
+Their travel mat scores really high in comfort, durability, and grip… however it’s on the heavy side (3.5lbs).
 Roughly double the weight of the others.
-This is the 2nd most expensive mat reviewed ($45) and has a high quality feel to it.
+This is one of the most expensive mats reviewed ($68) and has a high quality feel to it.
 The mat cannot be folded, only rolled.
 Measuring at 1/8” thick it provides better support than the Lululemon or the Manduka.
 Eco friendly and comes in many colors.